-This two and a half day course offers the ideal external training opportunity for auditors, those who manage audit programmes and those who will be audited, to develop the understanding and skills necessary for auditing the validation of computer systems intended for use in GxP (GLP, GCP, GMP, GDP, GPvP) environments.
+This three day course offers the ideal external training opportunity for auditors, those who manage audit programmes and those who will be audited, to develop the understanding and skills necessary for auditing the validation of computer systems intended for use in GxP (GLP, GCP, GMP, GDP, GPvP) environments.

 The course starts with an introduction to the regulatory requirements and the system life cycle and then concentrates on the practicalities of computer system validation audit.